kubevault/kubevault/docs/guides/secret-engines/aws/overview.md

 ```

 ## Generate AWS credentials

-By using [AWSAccessKeyRequest](/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md), you can generate AWS credentials from Vault.

 Here, we are going to make a request to Vault for AWS credential by creating `aws-cred-rqst` AWSAccessKeyRequest in `demo` namespace.